-It is important to note that many of the comutation interactions identified from this allele-specific analysis were not identified from a gene-level analysis that disregards the KRAS allele information.
+It is important to note that many of the comutation interactions identified from this allele-specific analysis were not identified from a gene-level analysis that disregards the KRAS allele information (Supplementary Data 9).
 For instance, the number of genetic interactions with reduced comutation in non-allele-specific analysis was 105 for colon, whereas the number in allele-specific analysis was 63.
 Among these, only 35 were in common (Supplementary Fig. 8a).
 The overlap for increased comutation and other tumor types are similarly small (Supplementary Fig. 8), underscoring the importance of allele-specific analysis.

 KRAS allele-specific genetic dependencies reveal potential synthetic lethal vulnerabilities.

 The perturbations necessary to drive cancer expose vulnerabilities that are not present in the normal cell-of-origin.
-For example, the microsatellite instability that often leads to cancer simultaneously makes the inhibition of Werner syndrome ATP-dependent helicase (WRN) lethal to the tumor cells 66,67.
+For example, the microsatellite instability that often leads to cancer simultaneously makes the inhibition of Werner syndrome ATP-dependent helicase (WRN) lethal to the tumor cells 62,63.
 As the KRAS alleles have measurably different signaling behaviors and genetic interactions, they likely have specific genetic vulnerabilities.
-To this end, we used data from a genome-wide, CRISPR/Cas9 knock-out screen of cancer cell lines68,69 to identify genes with KRAS allele-specific genetic dependencies.
+To this end, we used data from a genome-wide, CRISPR/Cas9 knock-out screen of cancer cell lines64,65 to identify genes with KRAS allele-specific genetic dependencies.
 The analysis was restricted to KRAS alleles for which there were at least 3 different cell lines with the mutation, limiting the following investigation to only COAD and PAAD cell lines.
-Allele-specific enrichments for signaling pathways and cellular processes were identified using Gene Set Enrichment Analysis (GSEA), and individual genes demonstrating differential genetic dependency by KRAS allele were identified using ANOVA (p-value < 0.01) and one-versus-all t-tests (FDR-adjusted p-value < 0.05).
+Allele-specific enrichments for signaling pathways and cellular processes were identified using Gene Set Enrichment Analysis (GSEA) 66, and individual genes demonstrating differential genetic dependency by KRAS allele were identified using ANOVA (p-value < 0.01) and t-tests (FDR-adjusted p-value < 0.05).

 For COAD, there was a sufficient number of cell lines with WT KRAS or G12D, G12V, and G13D mutations for this analysis.
 Measuring for gene set enrichment revealed strong patterns in differential dependency of various cellular processes (Fig. 4a).
 For example, genes involved in ERBB4 signaling tended to have a weaker lethal effect when knocked out in cell lines with KRAS G12V mutations than in KRAS G12D, G13D, or WT cell lines (Fig. 4b).
 Similarly, the KRAS G13D cell lines were less affected when genes involved in oxidative phosphorylation were targeted (Fig. 4c).
 To discover individual genes with allele-specific interactions, each gene was tested for differential genetic dependency with the cell lines grouped by their KRAS allele.
-The resulting 62 genes were hierarchically clustered into 4 groups by their dependency scores (Fig. 4d; Supplementary Table 9).
+The resulting 62 genes were hierarchically clustered into 4 groups by their dependency scores (Fig. 4d; Supplementary Data 10).
 Genes in cluster 2 tended to have stronger genetic dependency in cell lines with KRAS G12V, while those in cluster 3 demonstrated weaker dependency in G12D cell lines.
 Four notable genes with allele-specific associations are displayed in Fig. 4e.
-First, knocking-out LIN7C, a gene that maintains the asymmetric distribution of membrane proteins in polarized epithelial cells 70, had a more severe reduction on growth in KRAS G13D cell lines compared to the others (Fig. 4e).
-Also, a regulator of apoptosis previously linked to dysregulated expression in cancer, TFPT, demonstrated significantly greater dependency in G12D cell lines.
-Interestingly, STARD9, a gene encoding a kinesin required for mitotic spindle assembly 71, had moderate growth defects when knocked-out in all cell lines except those with a KRAS G12D mutation.
-Lastly, the kinetochore-associated protein (KNTC1), a regulator of the mitotic checkpoint 72–74, which demonstrated moderate to strong lethal effects when knocked out in almost every cell line except for those with a KRAS G12V allele (Fig. 4e).
+First, knocking-out LIN7C, a gene that maintains the asymmetric distribution of membrane proteins in polarized epithelial cells 67, had a more severe reduction on growth in KRAS G13D cell lines compared to the others (Fig. 4e).
+Also, a regulator of apoptosis previously linked to dysregulated expression in cancer 68, TFPT, demonstrated significantly greater dependency in G12D cell lines.
+Interestingly, STARD9, a gene encoding a kinesin required for mitotic spindle assembly 69, had moderate growth defects when knocked-out in all cell lines except those with a KRAS G12D mutation.
+Lastly, the kinetochore-associated protein (KNTC1), a regulator of the mitotic checkpoint 70,71, which demonstrated moderate to strong lethal effects when knocked out in almost every cell line except for those with a KRAS G12V allele (Fig. 4e).